-The Swedish authorities have confirmed the country's definitive withdrawal from the GCAP program, to conduct a reflection supported by several studies until 2031, and arbitration regarding the potential development of a successor to the JAS 39 Gripen.
+The Swedish authorities have confirmed the country's definitive withdrawal from the GCAP program, to carry out a reflection supported by several studies until 2031, and arbitration regarding the potential development of a successor to the JAS 39 Gripen.

 But Swedish cooperation with France, within the framework of the FCAS program, to develop a high-performance single-engine fighter, would open up many opportunities.

 In July 2019, a year after the presentation of the 6th generation Tempest fighter and its FCAS program by BAe, Leonardo, Rolls-Royce and MBDA at the Farnbourouh 2018 show, Stockholm announced that it was joining the British program .
 It was then the first rally obtained by London, against the Franco-German SCAF.

 The minimum rapprochement between Sweden and the British FCAS Tempest program in 2019

 For Saab and the Swedish authorities, this merger aimed to study convergences in terms of technological bricks, within the framework of its own new generation fighter program intended to replace, beyond 2040, the JAS 39 Gripen E/F which was still in prototype stage at that time.

 The arrival of Stockholm was presented by London as a huge success, breaking its isolation at the time when Spain was already knocking on the door of the Franco-German FCAS.
 For Sweden, on the other hand, the ambitions were much more measured, with an investment plan of barely €60 million, to finance a research center in Great Britain.

 Since then, the FCAS program has been profoundly transformed, with the successive arrival of Italy then Japan, making it the exact counterpart of the FCAS which now brings together, in addition to France and Germany, Spain as a partner of full rights, and Belgium, with observer status.